 Aspartame and MSG are said to contribute to the development of Meniere’s.
 These are unhealthy products often found in processed foods.
 Excluding these from your diet can help you improve Meniere’s symptoms.

 Research involving 139 patients with Meniere’s disease shared key information that can help people suffering from the condition.
 Nearly all participants of the study could recall having a neck or head injury before the onset of their Meniere’s.
 All 139 had a misaligned bone in the upper cervical spine, as revealed in the results of their various examinations.
 All their symptoms improved after receiving upper cervical chiropractic care.
-Most of them even reported the elimination of their Meniere’s.
+In short, most of them reported the elimination of their Meniere’s.